Appendix A. Registered Education Savings Plan provider user guide – Application forms – Education savings incentives

 A.3.3.4.
 Pages following the consent and signatures sections

 Do we have to keep the pages that follow the consent and signature in the client file?
 Those pages contain the privacy statement and definitions.
-Also, do they need to be kept in hard copy or imaged?
+Do they need to be kept in the customer’s file, either as an image or a hard copy?

-No. We do not require RESP providers to retain pages that follow the consent and signatures sections of the forms or annexes.
+No. RESP providers do not need to keep pages that follow the consent and signatures sections of the forms or annexes.

 A.3.3.5.
 Choosing not to apply for the Additional CESG and/or the CLB